Luis-NevarezTalavera/qa-test-scrips/README.md

 loadtest-start.bat                  starts LoadTest for [arg-1-qty] test-clients for a [arg-2-requests-folder]
 loadtest-execute_test-client.bat    called by batch above

-logs_check-errors.bat       extract errors from cc-disco, siemens-adapter and TestRun logs, created Warning-Errors.log file logs_get-summary.bat        called by loadtest-start, creates a Summary report for each test-client-x
+logs_check-errors.bat       extract errors from cc-disco, siemens-adapter and TestRun logs, creates Warning-Errors.log file logs_get-summary.bat        called by loadtest-start, creates a Summary report for each test-client-x

 logs_compare.bat            compares 2 Log files, replace-timestamps should be called first